Tuttotorna/lon-mirror/README.md

 16. What OMNIA Is Not

+OMNIA is not:

-Not a model
+a model

-Not an evaluator
+an evaluator

-Not a policy
+a policy

-Not a decision system
+a decision system

-Not a truth oracle
+a truth oracle

-Not a narrative framework
+a narrative framework

 OMNIA is a measurement instrument.